IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     Allows for the true client IP to be passed to the service.

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

+  origin_direct (False, list, None)
+    IP address and port of the origin for this Range application.

+  origin_dns (False, str, None)
+    DNS record pointing to the origin for this Range application.

   domain_id (True, str, None)
     (Required for new resource) CIS Domain ID